Pilot-in/PiloPress/README.md

 ## Customizing style

-To customize default Tailwind styles, go to `Pilo'Press > Styles` from left navigation menu or top bar menu.
+To customize default Tailwind CSS styles, go to `Pilo'Press > Styles` from left navigation menu or top bar menu.
 You can add fonts, customize image sizes and add custom styles for TinyMCE editor.

 ### Add fonts